-Corequisite Course Policies
+ENG099 Course Policies

-The English corequisite course, ENG 099, is designed to provide extra support for students who score just under the required placement test scores for college level English, as indicated by the placement index on the Andrew College website.
+The English corequisite course, ENG 099, is designed to provide corequisite support for students in ENG 111.
 Students who score within the ENG 099 placement range must take the support course in combination with the college level course.

-Students will exit the corequisite course upon successful completion of the gateway college course (ENG111).
+Students will exit the corequisite course upon successful completion of the gateway college course (ENG 111).
 Students will re-enroll in the corequisite until they have successfully completed the gateway course.
 Therefore, corequisite students must register for both the gateway and corequisite courses every semester until they successfully complete the collegiate course.